diegargon/trackerm/README.md

 ## Latest (Important)

-* Warning: Changes how manage the config.inc.php file now you need this file rename to /etc/tracker.conf
+* Warning: Changes how manage the config file now you need move at config.min.php and rename to /etc/tracker.conf
 * Add to Search wanted PROPER first
 * Improve Transmission page Add/delete buttons
 * Add partially and no enought tested support for wanted items